Eyehx/Team-Shuffle/README.md

 Draw times in League of Legends.

-Determine Names and Ranges (Positions) to classify a formed team, avoiding reproduction.
+Determine Names and Lanes (Positions) to classify a formed team, avoiding reproduction.

 >> [Versão PT-BR](README_ptbr.md)